 “Whether ’tis nobler to hatch and be, or not to hatch and become breakfast,” was the question that had been nagging Hamlet for many years.
 He was obsessed with it.
 He was always going on about the perfidy of his mom, the wonderfulness of his dad, or the stupidity of his clone.

-Hamlet Squared had made a pass at his mom just before she married his uncle, which really ticked him off.
-That’s why a court psychiatrist deemed him insane.
-It was his clone who was getting him into trouble.
+Hamlet Squared had made a pass at his mom just before she married his uncle, which really ticked off Hamlet the Original.
+That’s why a court psychiatrist deemed him insane, but it was his clone who was getting him into trouble.

 He’d cooked the wrong chicken and now there were no eggs.
-Hamlet Original snapped, and then dispatched his clone with his own cleaver.
-To Hamlet’s credit, as he stood over his slain clone, he was heard to mutter, “My offense is rank.
+Hamlet the Original snapped, and then dispatched his clone with his cleaver.
+As he stood over his slain clone, Hamlet was heard to mutter, “My offense is rank.
 It smells to heaven.”
-He may have been referring to the expired meat in the diner’s kitchen.
+However, he may have been referring to the expired meat in the diner’s kitchen.

 He was also under investigation by Ye Olde Health Department, and under a good deal of stress, which may have caused him to slay his hapless clone.
 We’ll never know for sure.